ionic-team/ionic-docs/src/pages/react/navigation.md

 ## IonReactRouter

-The `IonReactRouter.Router` component wraps the traditional [`BrowserRouter`](https://reacttraining.com/react-router/web/api/BrowserRouter) component from React Router, and sets the app up for routing.
-Therefore, use `IonReactRouter.Router` in place of `BrowserRouter`.
-You can pass in any props to `IonReactRouter.Router` and they will be passed down to the underlying `BrowserRouter`.
+The `IonReactRouter` component wraps the traditional [`BrowserRouter`](https://reacttraining.com/react-router/web/api/BrowserRouter) component from React Router, and sets the app up for routing.
+Therefore, use `IonReactRouter` in place of `BrowserRouter`.
+You can pass in any props to `IonReactRouter` and they will be passed down to the underlying `BrowserRouter`.

 ## Nested Routes